 E-Prime Extensions for Tobii Pro 3.2

-The following error occurs in the TPLOpen PackageCall when port 8080 is not available in Tobii Pro-enabled experiments:
+The following error occurs in the TPLOpen PackageCall when port 8080 cannot be reached or when localhost does not resolve to 127.0.0.1 in Tobii Pro-enabled experiments:

 NOTE: The specific localhost IP address may differ from what is shown above.

-If this occurs, then Tobii Pro advises users to change the port that Tobii Pro Lab uses (scroll to the "Connect E-Prime to Pro Lab" section).
-The remainder of this Knowledge Base article describes how to confirm that another process is running on port 8080 and if so then how to identify an alternative port number and configure Tobii Pro Lab to use the alternative port.
+If another process is using port 8080, then Tobii Pro advises users to change the port that Tobii Pro Lab uses (scroll to the "Connect E-Prime to Pro Lab" section).
+This workaround will show how to confirm that another process is running on port 8080 and if so then how to identify an alternative port number and configure Tobii Pro Lab to use the alternative port.

 Confirm that another process is using port 8080 on the Tobii Pro Lab computer